mxb08u/OpenWrksCodeTestApi/README.md

 	- I have not added any paging - I could have done this but its extra work i don't feel is required for this example.
 	- The unit tests are not comprehensive - They are mearely examples of how i would test each thing.
 	- HATEOAS - I've not added any links to the next actions which could be done.
+	- Data Storage - I've used entity framework for demo purposes only.

 ### Talking points:
 	- ThirdPartyApiException - I'm not sure this is the best way to handle this